-Students will prepare conceptual proposals for innovated Real-estate products or Artifacts.
-The new demographic segmentations will generate new typologies that will be inserted in the economy by means of design efficacy, cost effectiveness, sustainable responses, and Code compliance.
+effectiveness, sustainable responses, and Code compliance.
 Student's conceptual proposals will be supported by a strong methodology aimed to promote agile iterations related to Space Ideation.

-AR5231 - COST ESTIMATING

-This course provides an overview of the basic procedures for estimating general construction costs.
+AR5231 - COST ESTIMATING Credits: 3 Schedule: 3 hours weekly [Lecture (3)] This course provides an overview of the basic procedures for estimating general construction costs.
 Topics include the preparation of quantity surveys (take-offs) and the development of material, labor, and equipment costs, including pricing of contractor and subcontractor work from actual working drawings and specifications.
 The essential knowledge of cost estimating is understanding costs, what they are, and how they are developed.
 Additionally, this course takes a bird's eye view of cost estimate development and examines cost groups and types.